00sapo/python-dust/README.md

 in the root of the python installation via `pip`.
 Specifically, `./dust sync` will export the `pyproject.toml` to `requirements.txt` and then it will install it via `pip`.

+You can give any option that will then be used when installing via `pip`, e.g. `./dust sync --force-reinstall` will reinstall all the dependencies.

 ### External commands and multiple python versions